Where Open Championship courses & spectacular coastal scenery meet

 Why golf in South West Scotland?

 Ayrshire is a historic county in South West Scotland, located on the shores of the Firth of Clyde.
 Less than an hour from Glasgow, access for international travellers is easy.

 Seaside towns of Prestwick, Ayr and Troon are the hotspots for visiting golfers, all offering a decent selection of hotels along with pubs and restaurants to enjoy.
-Further south is the stunning Trump Turnberry Resort, providing a luxurious play & stay option.
+Whether its trekking around the highlands, or making your way further south to the stunning Trump Turnberry Resort, which provides a luxurious play & stay option, there is something for every golfer.

 Golf travel tips for South West Scotland